 Elida graduated from the New York University School of Law in 2006, and received her Bachelor’s Degree in 2003 from Brandeis University.
 Elida serves on several boards and committees including the board of the Jewish Federation of Cincinnati.
 She is married to Max Yamson.

-Ray is serving his third term on council.
+Ray is serving his fourth term on council.